robustcircuit/neurograd-simple-experiment/README.md

 ```
 node app
 ```
-And by visiting the local address `http://localhost:3000/expNOW` from your browser.
+And by visiting the local address `http://localhost:3000/expRLWM` or `http://localhost:3000/expMini` from your browser.

 ### Read a bit

 - About the [difference between HTML, CSS and Javascript](https://www.ironhack.com/us/blog/the-differences-between-html-css-and-javascript) when it comes to web design (3 minutes)